 MGT 221.
 Principles of Management.

 A study of management concepts and practices that emphasizes planning and strategic management, organization behavior and leadership, operations management, and the management of human resources.
+Three hours credit.

 MGT 288, 388, 488.
 Special Topics.
 Variable credit.
 May be repeated.